CICE-Consortium/CICE/doc/source/science_guide/sg_horiztrans.rst

 Two transport schemes are available: upwind and the incremental remapping scheme of :cite:`Dukowicz00` as modified for sea ice by :cite:`Lipscomb04`.

-The upwind scheme is naturally suited for a C grid discretization.
-As such, the C grid velocity components (i.e. :math:`uvelE=u` at the E point and :math:`vvelN=v` at the N point) are directly passed to the upwind transport scheme.
-On the other hand, if the B grid is used, :math:`uvel` and :math:`vvel` (respectively :math:`u` and :math:`v` at the U point) are interpolated to the E and N points such that the upwind advection can be performed.
-Conversely, as the remapping scheme was originally developed for B grid applications, :math:`uvel` and :math:`vvel` are directly used for the advection.
-If the remapping scheme is used for the C grid, :math:`uvelE` and :math:`vvelN` are first interpolated to the U points before performing the advection.
+- The upwind scheme uses velocity points at the East and North face (i.e. :math:`uvelE=u` at the E point and :math:`vvelN=v` at  the N point) of a T gridcell.
+As such, the prognostic C grid velocity components (:math:`uvelE` and :math:`vvelN`) can be passed directly to the upwind transport scheme.
+If the upwind scheme is used with the B grid, the B grid velocities, :math:`uvelU` and :math:`vvelU` (respectively :math:`u` and :math:`v` at the U point) are interpolated to the E and N points first.
+(Note however that the upwind scheme does not transport all potentially available tracers.)

+- The remapping scheme uses :math:`uvelU` and :math:`vvelU` if l_fixed_area is false and :math:`uvelE` and :math:`vvelN` if l_fixed_area is true.  l_fixed_area is hardcoded to false by default and further described below.
+As such, the B grid velocities (:math:`uvelU` and :math:`vvelU`) are used directly in the remapping scheme, while the C grid velocities (:math:`uvelE` and :math:`vvelN`) are interpolated to U points first.
+If l_fixed_area is changed to true, then the reverse is true.
+The C grid velocities are used directly and the B grid velocities are interpolated.

 The remapping scheme has several desirable features: